 Unfortunately, we still have a long way to go.
 In order to promote the practical implementation of the right to address and register trans people appropriately, BUG supports persons who have been discriminated against in this context.

 Together with a lawyer specialised in the General Equal Treatment Act and activists from the trans* community, BUG is working on several cases of discrimination in online purchases.
-Several lawsuits and one complaint were filed in this regard.
+Lawsuits were filed in court and a complaint was submitted to the German Federal Financial Supervisory Authority.
 Two lawsuits are aimed at preventing discriminatory communication from vendors on the Internet.
-The companies are requested to expand the purchase and order process to include a third gender option ("diverse"), which has been required by law since 01.01.2019.
+The companies were requested to expand the purchase and order process to include a third gender option ("diverse"), which has been required by law since 01.01.2019, as well as to include an empty field that does not require any information.

 In another case, the plaintiff, who has a non-binary gender identity in all social, professional and legal contexts, wanted to buy a train ticket from Berlin to Braunschweig on the German website Deutsche Bahn.
 A purchase requires a mandatory specification of "Mr." or "Ms." when registrating on the website and therefore hinders non-binary people from booking a ticket.
 The person affected therefore filed a lawsuit on grounds of discrimination.
 A legal dispute in this regard against Deutsche Bahn was heard on September 24, 2020 at the Frankfurt am Main regional court.
 The court ruled that the obligatory indication of "Mr." or "Ms." violated the non-binary plaintiff's general right to personality, but did not find any discrimination.
 The plaintiff and BUG consider Deutsche Bahn's behaviour to be discriminatory within the scope of the AGG and will therefore have a court of appeal examine whether this judgment is valid.